YasmineBB/curated/deployment.md

 4. Now we can create our **Procfile** to tell Heroku to create a web dyno.
 In our root directory lets create a file named 'Procfile' and inside insert the code:

         web: gunicorn **project_name_here**.wsgi:application
-5. Then, in heroku, navigate to **settings / config vars** and 'Add' new entry: **DISABLE_COLLECTSTATIC** with the value of **1**.
+5. Then, in Heroku, navigate to **settings / config vars** and 'Add' new entry: **DISABLE_COLLECTSTATIC** with the value of **1**.
-This is to stop heroku from collecting any static files when we deploy.
+This is to stop Heroku from collecting any static files when we deploy.
 6. We'll need to add the **hostname** of our Heroku app to ALLOWED_HOSTS in **settings.py**.
 We'll also add **localhost** in here so that Gitpod can work too.

         ALLOWED_HOSTS = ['project-name.herokuapp.com', 'localhost']
-7. Now lets **add, commit and push** these changes to Github, and then **deploy** to Heroku, either manually or trough CLI with commands:
+7. Then **add, commit and push** these changes to GitHub, and then **deploy** to Heroku, either manually or trough CLI with commands:

         git add .
         git commit -m "Your commit"
         git push
         git push heroku main

-   - NOTE: If you want your project to be automatically deployed to heroku when pushing your work to github you can.
-To do so, In heroku go to the deploy tab, and in the 'deployment method' section connect it to github.
+   - NOTE: If you want your project to be automatically deployed to Heroku when pushing your work to GitHub you can.
+To do so, In Heroku go to the 'deploy' tab, and in the 'deployment method' section connect it to GitHub.
 You will need to search for your repository and once found click 'connect'.
 Then scroll down and click 'Enable automatic deploys'.
-Now when you push to github your code will automatically deploy to Heroku as well.
+Now when you push to GitHub your code will automatically deploy to Heroku as well.

 - Your app will now be deployed, albeit without any static files, but this will be fixed when setting up AWS, documented below.
 8. Lastly, generate new Django SECRET_KEY and add it to **Config Vars** in Heroku.
    - 🛈 Just google django secret key generator to find one

-   And then in **settings.py** replace the secret key setting with the call to get it from the enviroment and use an empty string as a default.
+   And then in **settings.py** replace the secret key setting with the call to get it from the environment and use an empty string as a default.

         SECRET_KEY = os.environ.get('SECRET_KEY', '')